Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Photo-Rich Travelogue of Day Seven on the Camino Inglés

-The Ó Mesón Novo café, attached to our hotel of the same name, opened at a delightful 6:00 a.m.
-We arrived at the café around 6:30 for our breakfast.
+The Ó Mesón Novo café, attached to our hotel of the same name, opened at a delightful 6:30 a.m.
 Because of this, we were able to set off by 7:00 a.m. at sunrise with our bellies wonderfully full.
 As we walked from Ó Mesón do Vento towards Hospital de Bruma, the sun was rising gloriously over the countryside.

 Sunrise Over Ó Mesón do Vento Countryside on day seven of the Camino InglésSunrise Over Ó Mesón do Vento Countryside

-After 1.8 kilometers, we came to the Albergue de Hospital de Bruma.
-Farther on, within less than 100 meters, you come to the Casa Graña, a café that advertises that it opens at 0900.
+From the Albergue de Hospital de Bruma, after 1.8 kilometers from Ó Mesón do Vento, traveling south along the Camino, within less than 100 meters, you come to the Casa Graña, a café that advertises that it opens at 0900.
 It was still closed when we walked by, around 07:30.

-Immediately after the café, is the historic parish church of Hospital de Bruma.
+Immediately after the café, is the historic parish church of Hospital de Bruma, the Ermita de San Lorenzo.
 Here is Rich, posing in front of it for me.
 It is a lovely old place, but it was closed.

 Historic Parish Church of Hospital de Bruma on day seven of the Camino InglésHistoric Parish Church of Hospital de Bruma